Constraining the dipole moments of the top quark

 where $g^{(1)}_{\pi NN} = 4^{+8}_{-2} \,(\tilde d_u - \tilde d_d)\rm \, GeV$.
 All quantities are evaluated at the scale $\mu_H\sim 1$~GeV.
 The values and uncertainty estimates for the relevant matrix elements, particularly for the Weinberg operator contribution to $d_n$, have been evaluated using QCD sum rule techniques~\cite{Demir:2002gg}.

-Inserting (\ref{eq:dx}) into the above expressions and treating all the relevant theoretical uncertainties as flat distributions within the stated errors, we find that the neutron EDM constrains the top CEDM to be \be |\tilde d_t| < 2.3\cdot 10^{-19}\, \rm{cm}~~ \, (95\%\,\rm{C.L.})\,, \ee i.e. $|\tilde d_{t} \,m_{t}|<2.0\cdot 10^{-3}$.
+Inserting (\ref{eq:dx}) into the above expressions and treating all the relevant theoretical uncertainties as flat distributions within the stated errors, we find that the neutron EDM constrains the top CEDM to be \be |\tilde d_t| < 2.1\cdot 10^{-19}\, \rm{cm}~~ \, (90\%\,\rm{C.L.})\,, \ee i.e. $|\tilde d_{t} \,m_{t}|<1.9\cdot 10^{-3}$.
 The constraint from the neutron EDM is dominated by the contribution to the Weinberg operator, which amounts to roughly $85\%$ of the total effect of $\tilde d_t$ in $d_n$, even though the light quark (C)EDM contributions are not totally negligible.
 Furthermore, the constraint from $d_{Hg}$ provides a (two orders of magnitude) weaker bound on $\tilde d_{t}$, since it is not sensitive to the Weinberg operator and also comparatively weaker than $d_{n}$ for the light quark CEDMs.
+We note in passing the a similar constraint on the EDM of the $b$ quark has previously been obtained~\cite{Chang:1991ry}.

 The indirect constraints on the other top dipole moments in Eq.~(\ref{eq:Leff}) are considerably weaker.
-The EDM of the top, $d_{t}$, induces light quark EDMs only through weak interactions and is suppressed by flavor mixing factors~\cite{CorderoCid:2007uc} resulting in $d_d = 2.4 \times 10^{-12} \,d_t$\,, and consequently we find a weak bound of \be |d_{t}|<1.7 \times 10^{-14}\, \rm e\,cm~~ \, (95\%\,\rm{C.L.})\,. \ee A stronger limit comes from $b\rightarrow s\gamma$ and $b\rightarrow s \ell^{+}\ell^{-}$ processes, since the leading SM contribution carries the same loop and flavor suppressions.
+The EDM of the top, $d_{t}$, induces light quark EDMs only through weak interactions and is suppressed by flavor mixing factors~\cite{CorderoCid:2007uc} resulting in $d_d = 2.4 \times 10^{-12} \,d_t$\,, and consequently we find a weak bound of \be |d_{t}|<1.7 \times 10^{-14}\, \rm e\,cm~~ \, (90\%\,\rm{C.L.})\,. \ee A stronger limit comes from $b\rightarrow s\gamma$ and $b\rightarrow s \ell^{+}\ell^{-}$ processes, since the leading SM contribution carries the same loop and flavor suppressions.
 Following~\cite{Hewett:1993em}, we obtain

 where we have included the effects of the top MDM which is also constrained. $\Delta C_{7\gamma}$ is the new contribution to the Wilson coefficient of the magnetic operator mediating the $b\rightarrow s $ transition.
-Using the semi-analytic formulae of~\cite{approx} for the SM NNLO prediction of $Br(B\rightarrow X_s \gamma)$~\cite{bsg} and the NNLL result for $Br(B\rightarrow X_s \ell^{+}\ell^{-})$ for the low $q^{2}$ region~\cite{bsll}, we obtain
+Using the results of a global fit to radiative and rare semileptonic $B$ decays~\cite{Altmannshofer:2012az}, we obtain the allowed region in the $(\mu_t, d_t)$ plane in Fig.~\ref{fig:1}.